 - Mother’s milk will supply all the nutrients your baby needs for at least the first six months of life, and if you have a family history of allergies, it’s a good idea to wait until at least six months before introducing solid foods, as allergies are less likely to develop after this time.

 - Most mothers who exclusively breastfeed for six months will not have a period during that time, and rarely ovulate.
 If you are nursing with no supplements or solids, you have about a 98%-99% rate of protection against pregnancy.
-(See article “Breastfeeding and Birth Control“) This only applies if you are totally breastfeeding: no water, formula, pacifiers or scheduling feedings.
+This only applies if you are totally breastfeeding: no water, formula, pacifiers or scheduling feedings.
 Since the majority of mothers will not practice this type of exclusive breastfeeding, most will use an additional method of birth control during this time.

 - Many of the studies of the protective effects of breastfeeding use the six month mark as a cutoff.
-That means that researchers have found that nursing for at least six months has been shown to have protective effects against many illnesses, such as child hood cancers.
+That means that researchers have found that nursing for at least six months has been shown to have protective effects against many illnesses, including childhood cancers.

 If you nurse for 9 months: